 What to expect from your doctor

-- Did your pain come on suddenly or gradually?
+- Did your pain begin suddenly or gradually?

-- Does your pain occur or worsen during certain activities, such as kneeling or climbing stairs?
+- Does your pain occur or worsen when doing certain activities, such as kneeling or climbing stairs?

 - What effect did those treatments have?